Nisaachar/RecommendationEngine/README.md

 ## Usage
 1. Run the data pipeline script to extract, preprocess, and store movie data:
    ```
-   python data_pipeline.py
+   ETL_Pipeline.ipynb
    ```
-2. Explore different recommendation techniques by running the respective scripts:
+2. Explore different recommendation techniques by going through following jupyter notebooks
    - Knowledge-Based Recommendation:
      ```
-     python knowledge_based_recommendation.py
+     Knowledge_Based_Recommendation.ipynb
      ```
-   - Collaborative-Based Recommendation:
+   - Collaborative & Content Based Recommendation:
      ```
-     python collaborative_based_recommendation.py
+     Collabrative_and_Content_Recommendation.ipynb
      ```
-   - Content-Based Recommendation:
-     ```
-     python content_based_recommendation.py
-     ```
    - Model-Based Recommendation:
      ```
-     python model_based_recommendation.py
+     FunkSVD.ipynb
      ```

 ## Data
 The Movietweeting dataset is used for this project, which provides detailed information about movies, user ratings, and reviews.
-The dataset is publicly available and can be accessed via the GitHub API.
+The dataset is publicly available and can be accessed via the [MovieTweetings GitHub Repo](https://github.com/sidooms/MovieTweetings).

 ## Contributing